LesyaLesnichok/Merito-Brain-Damage/README.md

 # MERITO BRAIN DAMAGE
 `TODO: Opis gry`

+## 🤝 How to Contribute
+All guidelines for our workflow, coding standards, and project setup are detailed in our contributing guide.

+**Please read the [CONTRIBUTING.MD](./CONTRIBUTING.md) file before you start work.**

 ## 🚀 Getting Started: How to Set Up the Project

 > **STOP!
 This project uses Git LFS (Large File Storage).**